btaskinen/TUNI-web-development-2-2024/Documentation.md

 #### Server B

 Node.js server.<br>
-Server B "makes" the sandwitch.
-It subscirbes to message broker Message Queue 1.
-Whenever it receives a new message, it will "make" the sandwitch: after a set delay, Server B will send message to message broker's Message Queue 2 that the sandwitch is ready (sandwitch order fulfilled).
+Server B is very simplistic.
+It simply runs a function that listens to the RabbitMQ message queue "received-orders" which handles the received sandwich orders.
+If a sandwitch order is received, Server B will "make" the sandwich, and after it finished "making" the sandwich (after a 10s wait), it will send message to the message queue "order-fulfilled", to inform about the fulfillment of the order.

 #### Message Broker